ThaFireDragonOfDeath/uhashtools/res/developer_documentation/source_files_overview.md

 filepaths, hash results and textual result messages.
 This file sets the sizes of those buffers.

+# cli_arguments.[ch]
+Contains the functionality to get the passed options from the command line and putting them into a structure.
+Also provides helper functions to get information about the options contained in the structure.

 # clipboard_utils.[ch]
-This file contains the functionality to set the clipboard content to a provided string.
+Contains the functionality to set the clipboard content to a provided string.

 # com_lib.[ch]